tiyegordon/Ada-Application-Essay/README.md

 > Ada will provide foundational technical skills.
 My ultimate goal is to be a Chief Technology Innovation Officer for a Fortune 100 company.
 I currently hold an MBA.
 I am testing for the Project Management Professionals certification in May 2018.
 My MBA and PMP coupled with the technical and developer skills obtained through Ada will transform me into a three-dimensional tech professional: one who can contribute to and manage software development teams/projects; lead product research/ development divisions; consultant in the disruptive technology space; and eventually join the C-suite as a technology executive.
 >
 > I will continue to impact the technology industry through my community activism and social entrepreneurial endeavors by working with minority youth, exposing them to technology, and encouraging them to pursue STEM careers.
+>
+>
+### 3. Read Ada's Vision, Mission and Inclusivity Statement.
+How will you contribute to Ada's vision for an inclusive and diverse community?
+>
+#### By being present.
+> Working as a software developer, effectively contributing to projects; participating in networking events, speaking at professional conferences, joining boards or being an advisor to entities that promote diversity in tech, and taking on leadership roles in the company I work for.
+Most importantly, I will establish presence by creating voice in all of the aforementioned spaces.
+>
+#### By extending a ladder to others.
+> I believe to whom much is given, much is expected.
+As an Ada alum, I will volunteer with Ada as a mentor to or teaching assistant for future cohorts.
+>
+#### By implementing change.
+> I will continue my community activism and social entrepreneurial work to facilitate gender, ethnic, economic, and disability inclusivity in the tech industry by:
+* Continuing to host 4-day innovation science/ STEM summer camps for teens.
+* Institute an intensive-coding camp and internship program for high school students who are underrepresented in the tech industry.
+* Deploy STEM supplemental education/ after school programs in local inner-city schools using project based teaching methodologies.